Updated: Dec 11, 2020

 If we can understand you and your business virtually as well as we understand ourselves, then it's just quicker, easier and a whole lot more fun to tell your story to the media.

-As you can see from the highly engaging GIF above, "mind meld" is actually a Star Trek reference (If you're unfamiliar with the show, I recommend it).
+"Mind meld" is actually a Star Trek reference (If you're unfamiliar with the show, I recommend it).

-So, as you can see, Captain James T. Kirk of the Starship Enterprise is getting a mind meld from his trusted sidekick and first officer Mr. Spock.
+So, as you can see, Captain Kirk of the Starship Enterprise is getting a mind meld from his trusted sidekick and first officer Mr. Spock.
 Admittedly, it doesn't look very pleasant (but he's probably having a good time.
 Probably).